 Your mind is a powerful thing indeed.
 It was created by God for many purposes.
 We meditate, make decisions, imagine, create, organize, worship, pray… and the list goes on.
 So yes, your thought life matters.
 And it is up to us to be deliberate about how we choose to think.

-Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things. – Philippians 4:8 (ESV)
+Finally, brethren, whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, dwell on these things. – Philippians 4:8

 Whatever is honorable… An honorable person is one who is honest, both in public and in private.
 How would you feel if your thought life were on public display?
 Would you be proud of your thoughts?
 Would they be worthy of honor?